-The Citi® Double Cash Card puts up a close battle with other paid cards and also has the benefit of earning 2% in categories where the other cards don’t.
+The card puts up a close battle with other paid cards and also has the benefit of earning 2% in categories where the other cards don’t.

 Always be sure to take the time to quickly calculate out some options.
-It may help you in the long run, and the Citi® Double Cash Card will likely be one of the most valuable cash-back credit cards for the average spender.
+It may help you in the long run, and the Citi card will likely be one of the most valuable cash-back credit cards for the average spender.

 The Gritty Details: Everything Else You Need To Know

-There isn’t much restriction on the Citi® Double Cash Card, besides the typical restriction of cash-back not applying to late fees, interest, or other penalties.
+There isn’t much restriction on the card, besides the typical restriction of cash-back not applying to late fees, interest, or other penalties.

 This card is virtually risk-free assuming you pay off the balance.
 The drawback is that if you are not able to pay off the balance, you could get hit with some pretty hefty interest rates and late fees.